Swarnadhisvara Siva Temple

-The Swarnadhisvara Siva temple is located in the northern side of the road leading from Lingaraj Temple to Kedar Gouri, in Bhubaneswar, the capital of the state of Orissa,India.
-The temple is facing towards east.
+The Swarnadhisvara Siva temple is located in the northern side of the road leading from Lingaraj Temple to Kedar Gouri, Bhubaneswar, the capital of the state of Orissa, India.
+The temple faces east.
 The enshrined deity is a Siva lingam within a circular yoni pitha.
-The Sanctum measures 1.5 square m which is 2 m below the present ground level.
+The Sanctum measures 1.5 square meters which is 2m below the present ground level.
 The temple is made of laterite.
-It is an abandoned and a non-living temple.
+It is an abandoned and non-living temple.
 The temple was built in the Late Ganga period in the 13th century.